 Things to do in Playa Giron

 There are a couple of beach spots to explore, Playa Coco and Playa Giron.
 We opted for Playa Giron, which is surrounded by an outer sea wall that you can walk across.
 The beach itself is nice, though not really one of those white sand Cuban beaches you see in photos.
-But our kids loved splashing and swimming as the wall makes it safe and calm.
+Our kids loved Cuba especially splashing and swimming as the wall makes it safe and calm.

 Those looking to learn more about the U.S failed invasion need to check out Museo Giron.
 While it mainly focuses on the Cuban perspective, for 2CUC it’s well worth a look.
 It’s a small museum but has plenty of exhibits and artifacts as well as detailed accounts of how the Cuban troops trained, lived as well as those killed.